Bira/octopus-carnival/_drafts/wir-neverwinter-gauntlgrym.md

 this happened, the three peoples were no longer on speaking terms, as each had grown more arrogant and mistrustful over time.
 They could have banded together to repel the invasion, but each thought they could go it alone.
-Illusk fell first, and Delzoun was next, and only at the doors of Shandarar was the already-weakened orc army repelled.
+Illusk fell first, and Delzoun was next, and only at the gates of Shandarar was the already-weakened orc army repelled.

-Iliyanbruen would end up dismantling anyway when it tried to take the fight to the orcs of Illusk, as we saw earlier.
+Iliyanbruen would end up dismantling anyway when it tried to take the fight to the orcs in Illusk, as we saw earlier.
 Gauntlgrym was left alone since no one seemed to be coming up from there.
-Its surviving dwarves and humans scattered all over the Realms, with many of the humans joining Uthgardt tribes on the surface and the dwarves ranging out further to join their other existing nations as refugees.
+Its dwarven and humans refugees scattered all over the Realms, with many of the humans joining Uthgardt tribes on the surface and the dwarves ranging out further to move to their surviving nations.

 The empire of Delzoun and its capital of Gauntlgrym are today kinda like the dwarven equivalent of the Roman Empire in that stupid meme.
-No dwarf living today has ever laid eyes on the lost city, but they all think of it regularly and described its marvelous halls as being the height of their civilization.
+No dwarf living today has ever laid eyes on the lost city, but they think of it regularly and describe it as the height of their civilization.

 ## Gauntlgrym Today

 Despite being lost to the surface, Gauntlgrym did not remain static in all these millennia.
 The orcs were kicked out by mind flayers; the mind flayers by derro;
 and the derro by duergar.
-That last one happened fairly recently, so the duergar still consider themselves masters of the place.
+That last one happened fairly recently in historical terms, so the duergar still consider themselves masters of the place.
 However, they are not the only people living there.
 There are other groups seeking to control the city, and literal multitudes of ghosts belonging to its original inhabitants.

 Let's take a look at the city from the outside in.

 ### The Great Cavern

-This is kind of the antechamber to the lost city.
-Whatever the path to Gauntlgrym turns out to be in your campaign, it will end here.
-It's a massive natural cavern filled with alien Underdark vegetation and labyrinthine formations of stone pillars and stalagmites.
+Whatever paths to Gauntlgrym exist in your campaign, they will always end here.
+This is a massive natural cavern filled with alien Underdark vegetation and labyrinthine formations of stone pillars and stalagmites.
 Small forts and balconies are carved into the walls and around the largest pillars - the remains of former guard posts.
 The bones of ancient battles litter the floor.

 There's a small lake at the center of the cave, and on one of its walls stands the massive mithral gate that leads into Gauntlgrym proper.
 It's nearly